 Done Not Perfect

-As we begin 2017, I want to formally announce that Done Not Perfect and I are in a serious relationship.
+As we begin this year, I want to formally announce that Done Not Perfect and I are in a serious relationship, and on a mission to overcome procrastination.
 I want to incorporate it into everything I do.
 Every time I feel fearful about looking foolish or being inadequate, I want to close my eyes and see these three words etched onto the back of my eyelids.

 I even managed to hit a huge milestone and lay down paint in a handmade watercolor sketchbook.
 I’ve held onto this beauty for more than six years, terrified of making it imperfect.
 Now I’ve ruined the first page with paint tests and samples, and I feel like I’m walking on air.